-If you can manage to find a cheap flight to Laos, your $500 will take you further than almost anywhere in the world, but it won’t be this way for long, so get to planning!
+If you can manage to find a cheap flight to Laos or add it to your longer, RTW trip, your $500 will take you further than almost anywhere in the world, but it won’t be this way for long, so get to planning!

-Colombia still has a bit of a stigma to it, but if you’ve paid any attention to the travel world in the past few years, you’d know that it has turned the corner.
-Before long, Colombia will be a major travel hotspot.
+Colombia still has a bit of a stigma to it, but if you’ve paid any attention to the travel world over the past decade, you’d know that it has turned the corner.
+Colombia is becoming a major travel hotspot.
 Beaches, big cities, dancing, mountains, jungles, and some of the friendliest people in the world are all contributing to the tourism boom in this once maligned country.

 The highlights of Colombia are many, but if you only have a few weeks, then the Caribbean area is a great place to go.
 The brightly colored buildings in this walled city make Cartagena one of the most picturesque cities in Latin America.
 It’s a photographer’s dream.
 A 5-6 hour bus ride away is the sleepy village of Taganga, which sucks travelers in, making them never want to leave.
 Add in a side trip the tropical oasis that is Tayrona National Park, and you have an itinerary fit for a king.
 Luckily the price is more suitable for us commoners, and it wouldn’t be a stretch to go spend 14 days traveling in this region of Colombia for under $500.